 RubyMine comes with the following pre-defined inspection profiles:

-- Default: This local (IDE level) profile is intended for personal use only and is stored locally in the file Default.xml under the USER_HOME/.<RubyMine version>/config/inspection directory.
+- Default: This local (IDE level) profile is intended for personal use, applies to all projects, and is stored locally in the Default.xml file under the USER_HOME/.<RubyMine version>/config/inspection directory.

 Refer to the section Customizing Profiles for details.